-PDF of sheetmusic – this is a working copy; the pencil marks are mine. – HH
+PDF of sheetmusic – this is a working copy; the pencil marks are mine; I was playing accordion. – HH

 Lyrics are below.